Toward Storage-Aware Learning with Compressed Data An Empirical Exploratory Study on JPEG: Introduction

 {$\bullet$} \textbf{RQ2 (Impact of compression)}: What is the precise impact of data compression and the associated degradation in quality on the behavior of deep learning models?

 {$\bullet$} \textbf{RQ3 (Differential Sensitivity)}: Are all data samples equally sensitive to compression, or do they exhibit varying levels of sensitivity?

 As an exploratory study, this work investigates these questions through a series of targeted experiments on a standard computer vision dataset.
 We note that the goal of this work is to identify a novel problem domain and propose a feasible direction for future research in storage-aware learning.
-By addressing the aforementioned research questions, this paper offers the following contributions: \begin{itemize}[leftmargin=*] \item We highlight the necessity of studying model training under practical, storage-limited scenarios, an often-overlooked constraint in on-device AI. \item We empirically demonstrate that naive strategies, such as uniform data drop or applying a uniform compression rate, are suboptimal for maximizing performance under a fixed storage budget. \item We reveal individual data samples exhibit differential sensitivity to compression, which empirically shows the feasibility and potential of developing a sample-wise adaptive compression strategy. \end{itemize}
+Specifically, this paper makes the following contributions: \begin{itemize}[leftmargin=*] \item We highlight the necessity of studying model training under practical, storage-limited scenarios, an often-overlooked constraint in on-device AI. \item We empirically demonstrate that naive strategies, such as uniform data drop or applying a uniform compression rate, are suboptimal for maximizing performance under a fixed storage budget. \item We reveal individual data samples exhibit differential sensitivity to compression, which empirically shows the feasibility and potential of developing a sample-wise adaptive compression strategy. \end{itemize}

+The remainder of this work is structured as follows.
+Section~\ref{sec:relwork} reviews related work and Section~\ref{sec:prelim} presents the empirical analysis of the quantity-quality trade-off, the impact of compression, and per-sample sensitivity.
+We discusses implications, limitations, and future work in Section~\ref{sec:discussion} and conclude the work in Section~\ref{sec:conclusion}.